 If you have a paper with more than one author, but are not restricted to the APA format, check out this template.
 From Microsoft Office, you can enter an image or photo, add your title and abstract, and then include more than one author.
 You can also fill out the areas for class, semester, instructor name, and date.

 And take advantage of the second page to start your paper off right with the convenient formatting.
-For additional student templates, take a look at these helpful tools.
+For additional student templates, take a look at these helpful checklist, planner, and schedule templates.

 Creative Cover Page Templates